ammupradeep/gemini-clone/README.md

+# Gemini Clone App With React.js

+A complete beginner friendly React.js app which will clone the Gemini AI interface with the use of Gemini MODEL : gemini-2.0-flash-001

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.